themesberg/flowbite-svelte/src/routes/docs/forms/checkbox.md

 All attributes of the `input` element like: name, id, autofocus, etc, can be set directly as component props.

-Use the `class` props to overwrite the default class.
+Use the `class` prop to overwrite the default class.

 ### Checkbox